amarmhrjn/amarmhrjn.github.io/index.md

 # Welcome
 <p>
-    My research interests include point set registration, human pose estimation, deep learning, semi-supervised learning, computer vision, machine learning.
-I am a member of <b><a href="http://covis.cse.unt.edu/">Computer Vision and Intelligent Systems (CoVIS) Lab</a></b>.
+    My research interests include point set registration, human pose estimation, semi-supervised learning, computer vision, machine learning, artificial intelligence.</b>.
     <br /><br />
-    I am a PhD candidate student at the University of North Texas (UNT), Denton.
+    I am a Clinical Assistant Professor at the University of North Texas (UNT), Denton.
 My research is on <b>Non-rigid registration of point set with large and uneven deformation</b> such as (3D) point sets representing complex articulated human poses.
 To achieve accurate non-rigid registration in such challenging cases, my work uses both local neighborhood constraint and global shape constraint in the registration.
 To preserve the local neighborhood structure during registration, I use constraints such as Stochastic Neighbor Embedding (SNE) or Locally Linear Embedding (LLE).
 I use Keypoint (or landmark) correspondences as a global shape constraint that enforces the alignment of corresponding keypoints between the point sets.
 To accurately identify the keypoints and their correspondences between the point sets, I use region-aware cluster-based feature descriptor or unsupervised deep learning techniques.
     <br /><br />
     Prior to joining the PhD program at the UNT, I worked in the industry for about 9 years.
 During that period, I was involved in many projects which includes embedded programming, font (web font) technologies, web development.
 I have both academic and real-world working experiences in many programming languages (and frameworks) such as C/C++, C#, .NET, Python, PyTorch, Matlab, Objective-C, Java, Javascript etc.
     <br /><br />